-I’ve been on one long-haul flight, but I feel once you’ve experienced one you know all the ins and outs of a long-haul flight.
-Its hard not to, being up in the air for that long you’re going to realise what you’re missing, what you’re thanking past you for packing and all the scenarios that may you throw you one way or another.
+I’ve been on one long-haul flight.
+But I feel once you’ve experienced one you know all the ins and outs of long-haul flights.
+Its hard not to.
+Being up in the air for that long you’re going to realise what you’re missing, what you’re thanking past you for packing and all the scenarios that may you throw you one way or another.

 So I’m going to let myself believe I’m an expert and continue writing this post.

 First of all, something I’ve seen and been told before many times – there is no such thing as a perfect flight.
 Which has to be true unless you pay crazy amounts for those deluxe first class pod things.
 So, although you can never always be fully prepared.
 You can give it a good go!

 My first long haul flight was about 13 hours.
 This was also my first flight in general so to say I was thrown straight in the deep end is an understatement really.
 And to make it worse my seat was bang slap in the middle of the middle row.
 Next to 2 men who I didn’t know and didn’t move the whole time we were up in the air…but turns out, as much as a novice I was I survived and didn’t find myself struggling in any way.
 And all in all, I learnt a lot for next time.
 Which is what it’s all about right – discovering new things, even on a plane?